rspamd/rspamd.com/doc/modules/fuzzy_check.md

 A fuzzy `rule` is defined as a set of `rule` definitions.
 Each `rule` is required to have a `servers` list for checking or teaching (training), along with a set of flags and optional parameters.

-The `servers` parameter defines [upstream](https://rspamd.com/doc/configuration/upstream.html) oobject that can be configured to rotate or shard as needed.
+The `servers` parameter defines [upstream](https://rspamd.com/doc/configuration/upstream.html) object that can be configured to rotate or shard as needed.
 Sharding is performed based on the hash value itself.

 The available parameters include: